CNAG-Biomedical-Informatics/pheno-ranker/docs/download-and-installation.md

 - [non-containerized/README.md](https://github.com/CNAG-Biomedical-Informatics/pheno-ranker/blob/main/non-containerized/README.md)

+### Method 1: From CPAN (`C`)

+Recommended when you only need the installable Perl CLI and the CPAN-packaged utilities.

+See the CPAN instructions in [non-containerized/README.md](https://github.com/CNAG-Biomedical-Informatics/pheno-ranker/blob/main/non-containerized/README.md).

+### Method 2: From CPAN in a Conda Environment (`C`)

+Recommended when you want the CPAN installation isolated from your system Perl.

+See the Conda instructions in [non-containerized/README.md](https://github.com/CNAG-Biomedical-Informatics/pheno-ranker/blob/main/non-containerized/README.md).

+### Method 3: From GitHub (`G`)

+Recommended when you need the repository utilities, examples, tests, or development version.

+See the GitHub checkout instructions in [non-containerized/README.md](https://github.com/CNAG-Biomedical-Informatics/pheno-ranker/blob/main/non-containerized/README.md).

 ## Containerized

-Use this path when you want a reproducible environment with Perl and Python dependencies preinstalled.
+Use this path when you want a reproducible environment with Perl dependencies and Python utilities preinstalled.

 The Docker image includes: